w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 ### Action Scopes

-**Service Facilitator:** Qualifies actions taken in the context of the assignee employing a service facilitator.
+**Service Facilitator:** The debtor consents to the creditor's use of a service facilitator.

-**Audit:** Qualifies actions taken in the context of a proposed audit of the assignee by the assigner.
+**Audit:** The debtor consents to be audited by the creditor.

 Service Facilitator Example: A user of Exchange X data has previously requested that they be allowed to use a Service Facilitator in a certain scenario.
 Before they can do so, Exchange X must give their *consent*  that the request has been granted.